Proven-Paradox/shaper-system/Handbook.md

 Action: Minor
 Prerequisites: None
 Range: Long
-Targets: One enemy
+Targets: 1 enemy
 Cost 2 MP
 Damage: 0
-Effect: If this spell hits the target, they are [Provoked](#provoked) by you for one turn.
+Effect: If this Spell hits the target, they are [Provoked](#provoked) by you for one turn.
 You may choose to use your Mental Defense Bonus instead of your Mental Offense for this spell.
 Description: Draw an opponent's attention.
 This could be shouting insults or making noise, subtle mind control, magically drawing bullets toward oneself, or otherwise force opponents to focus on you.